-Mr. Calder said, “The initial momentum behind Lucidchart actually came from the user community.
+“The initial momentum behind Lucidchart actually came from the user community.
 We picked up on that, worked with Lucidchart, and started to bring it into the environment.
 And once it was in the environment, of course, it became visible to a much bigger audience.”

 Not only did Lucidchart’s ease of use make an impression, its end products actually increased understanding among their audience.
 Gabe Gloege, Director of Learning and Development at Pearson, explained that members of his sales team regularly access a catalog of online courses.
 These video tutorials cover the basics of Pearson’s hundreds of products so that sales professionals are well-versed in the details.
-Mr. Gloege said,

-It’s powerful, being able to see all that information at a glance, and the visual way that it changes your understanding and your perception of the content itself.
+"It’s powerful, being able to see all that information at a glance, and the visual way that it changes your understanding and your perception of the content itself.
 Each course, when mind mapped, had a fingerprint that was unique to the knowledge of that course.
 And people started to remember and access it in that way.
 When you close your eyes and think back, ‘What is the information that I need to pull up in my head?,’ you see that mind map in your head.
 You go right to where it is.
-I think it’s a very powerful way for them to remember the information, access the information, and have a different relationship to it.
+I think it’s a very powerful way for them to remember the information, access the information, and have a different relationship to it."

-Ultimately, Lucidchart provides a streamlined solution to the age-old problem of visual communication.
-Widespread adoption of the application resulted in improved collaboration and better understanding.
-Combined with Google Apps and the myCloud environment, Lucidchart has become a convenient one-stop shop for great-looking diagrams.
+Lucidchart provides a streamlined solution to the age-old problem of visual communication.
+Pearson uses the flexibility of Lucid technology to provide a domain-wide platform for collaboration.
+Widespread adoption of the application resulted in improved collaboration and better understanding as employees support larger goals by using Lucidchart to create, share, and publish diagrams.
+Combined with G Suite and the myCloud environment, Lucidchart has become a convenient one-stop shop for professional and powerful diagrams.